 A vital part of RLSM’s mission is to share and promote Robert Louis Stevenson’s legacy.
-To do this we have created a variety of ways the community can experience Stevenson beyond visiting us!
+To do this we have created a variety of ways in which the community can experience Stevenson beyond just visiting us!

 Whether you’re interested in having a presentation to your club or want to gain experience by volunteering, there are many ways to enjoy the Stevenson legacy.